 At first I found a site here and there which told me what all those things meant in between the < and >.
 With just the basics, I started to rewrite my site.
 I kept the frames and still did a lot wrong.
 I had deprecated tags everywhere.
 The amount of <font> tags was enough to make some throw their hands up in the air in exasperation.
 Not only did I have a lot of deprecated tags, I had tags unclosed.
 I just plain did not get it.

 It took some very patient people talking me through my hysterics when something on my site did not work to finally get my site looking better and most areas working right.
 Then I ran out of space.
 I had filled my 10 megabytes rather quickly.
 Hysterics ensued.
-That is when someone casually mentioned CSS.
+Then someone casually mentioned CSS.
 When I saw what one line of CSS could do to cut my page size down, I nearly cried (or did I actually feel a tear?).
 Within weeks the size of my site was down by more than 75%.
 After that my whole coding philosophy became small is beautiful.

 Let's pause for a moment.
 At the time the only browser on my computer was Internet Explorer.
-I was still a very lazy coder so some of my HTML was browser specific.
+I was still a very lazy writer so some of my HTML was browser specific.
 I was not writing for the masses just those who were using IE. Then along came Firefox becoming the cause for a fresh bought of hysterics.
 I am still have some cross browser issues (with IE now), but they are not critical.

 After telling someone I use SSI on my site, I was told Perl would do an even better job.
 So now I am learning Perl so it can be the foundation of this site.

 I was born on July 10th, 1971 at Fort George G. Meade, Maryland.
 My father was posted to Fort Huachuca, Arizona, and we lived in Sierra Vista, Arizona.
 My father's next post took us to Fort Jackson, South Carolina where we lived on base.
 My family moved to Marktsteft and then to Kitzingen in, then, West Germany.
 After living there for a few years, my father was posted to Fort Ord, California.
 This was the last military post on which we would live.
 When my father retired, my family moved to Frederick, Maryland.
 We briefly lived in Brunswick, Maryland.
-I now live in Woodsboro, Maryland with my fiancÚ.
+I now live in Woodsboro, Maryland with my fiancé.
 I have gone back to Germany on a student exchange program.
 I have briefly visited Mexico and France.

 I like putting together jigsaw puzzles and enjoy playing chess, mahjong, and spades.